 Olympia Eleni Ellinas writes, “I am a 30-year old autistic pharmacologist who also has competed in powerlifting and am training for bench press only competitions next year.
 I also produce photography art in my spare time, when I’m not in the gym or studying.”

-Emily (ItsEmilyKaty on Twitter) is a 19-year-old autistic student, blogger, mental health activist and autism advocate.
+Emily (ItsEmilyKaty on Twitter) is an autistic student, blogger, mental health activist and autism advocate.
 She talks about her experiences of growing up as undiagnosed autistic, while sharing stories of learning to navigate the world as a young autistic woman.

 Judy Endow, MSW maintains a private practice in Madison, Wisconsin, providing consultation for families, school districts, and other agencies.
 Besides having autism herself, she is the parent of a grown son with ASD.
 Judy presents internationally, is part of the Wisconsin DPI Statewide Autism Training Team and a board member of both the Autism Society of America, Wisconsin Chapter and the Autism National Committee.
 In addition, Judy works with Autistic Global Initiative (AGI), a program of the Autism Research Institute that is self-run by autistic adults working in the autism fields.
 Her book Paper Words, Discovering and Living with My Autism (AAPC, 2009) was 2010 International Book Award Finalist in Autobiographies/Memoirs.
 Judy has also received the 2010 Autism Society Media Excellence Award for her DVD The Power of Words: How we talk about people with autism spectrum disorders matters!
 (AAPC, 2009).
 Practical Solutions for Stabilizing Students With Classic Autism to Be Ready to Learn: Getting to Go (AAPC, 2011) is Judy’s most recent book.
 Please see Judy’s website, www.judyendow.com, for a complete listing of publications.